Coastal erosion projects

-Following completion of these works in February 2022, the temporary closure was reopened and emergency measures continue to work effectively in high rainfall events.
+Following completion of these works in February 2022, the pathway was reopened.
+The emergency measures continue to work effectively in high rainfall events.

-As part of this process, a Coastal Hazard Investigation was initiated for the North Lorne foreshore to address ongoing erosion in the area from coastal processes and overland water flow.
+As part of these works, a Coastal Hazard Investigation was initiated for the north Lorne foreshore to address ongoing erosion in the area from coastal processes and overland water flow.

-The Coastal Hazard Investigation report is expected to be completed by October 2022 and will look at the coastline between the Erskine River and the Three Pines car park opposite Armistead Street, including the car park near the cypress pines.
+The Coastal Hazard Investigation report is expected to be completed by November 2022.
+The study will look at the coastline area between the Erskine River and the Three Pines car park.

 Wye River coastal erosion works